+

 Women worshipping Chhati Maiya and Sun during Chhath celebration.

-According to Suman, people began migrating to Kathmandu for education and for employment as the opportunities were limited to the capital.
+According to Suman, people began migrating to Kathmandu for education and employment as the opportunities were limited to the capital.
 Gradually, as their jobs were here, they permanently migrated to Kathmandu, bought properties and houses and also shifted their clan gods and goddesses here.

 “Along with people, they shifted their cultural and religious practices,” says Suman.